-- a) The listed activities as applied for in the amended application form received on 25 July 2023. - b) The information contained in the final Environmental Impact Assessment Report (EIAR) dated March 2024. - c) The comments and inputs received from interested and affected parties (I&APs) included in the EIAR dated March 2024. - d) The information contained in the specialist studies contained within the appendices of the EIAR dated March 2024, and as appears below:
+- a) The listed activities as applied for in the amended application form received on 12 January 2024. - b) The information contained in the EIAR dated March 2024. - c) The comments received from Interested and Affected Parties as included in the EIAR March 2024. - d) Mitigation measures as proposed in the EIAR and the EMPr's. - e) Mitigation measures and recommendations as proposed by all specialist studies conducted for this cluster project. - f) The information contained in the specialist studies contained within the appendices of the EIAR dated March 2024 and as appears below: